 Multicultural resources

-A range of translated resources are available on the Thunderstorm asthma - multicultural resources page.
+A range of translated resources are available on the Epidemic thunderstorm asthma | Better Health Channel

-If you have further questions on thunderstorm asthma, please call the Department of Health’s Environmental Health Unit on 1300 761 874 or email [email protected].
+If you have further questions on thunderstorm asthma, please call the Department of Health’s Environmental Health Unit on 1300 761 874 or email [email protected]